dsa-ou/m269-installer/README.md

 5. Close the PowerShell (Windows) or terminal (Unix).

 ## 4 Checking your code

+This section is for M269 students only.
+Instructions for tutors will be given separately.

 Before submitting your TMAs, you should check that your code doesn't use Python constructs not taught in M269.
 The following instructions assume that your M269 folder has subfolders